apopiak/shutdownscript/README.md

 # shutdownscript
-a windows and linux shutdown script
+A small and not really ambitious windows and linux shutdown script.

+Thanks to Jay for the intial version!